Best New Year's Eve Events in New England

 First Night Worcester

 Family-friendly events run all day long with button-admission, ending with a laser show and spectacular fireworks display at midnight.
-Venues throughout the city feature puppet shows, theater, storytelling, dance, magic, music.
+Venues throughout the city feature puppet shows, theater, storytelling, dance, magic, and music.

 First Night Wolfeboro